Volunteer with wolves - Love / hate relationships: Monitoring the return of the wolf to the German state of Lower Saxony

-Since this is a new expedition, there have not been any expedition-specific achievements yet.
-However, as an organisation Biosphere Expeditions has had a great many achievements on four continents.
+As an organisation Biosphere Expeditions has had a great many achievements on four continents.
 Also, scientific reports and publications for this expedition are on the reports & publications page.
 As far as we are aware, Biosphere Expeditions is the only organisation in the world that has a direct and transparent link between the work done by citizen scientists and an expedition report.
 Each expedition year is matched by an expedition report for that year, which deals with the two main areas that expedition participants contribute to: funding and data collection.
 Chapter 1 of each report, written by Biosphere Expeditions, reviews the expedition logistics and publishes an expedition budget, which shows in a clear and transparent way income and expenditure for each expedition and the percentage of income spent on the project.
 Chapter 2 onwards, written by the expedition scientist, shows who collected what data, how they were analysed, what the conclusions were, as well as the conservation recommendations and actions flowing from this, and what future expeditions should do.
 In this way, each expedition comes full circle for its participants.

 Awards & accolades

 Biosphere Expeditions as an organisation has won the "Best Volunteering Organisation" category of the First Choice Responsible Tourism Awards.

 Biosphere Expeditions as an organisation has also won multiple National Geographic awards and accolades such as "Best New Trip" and "Tours of a Lifetime".

 Biosphere Expeditions as an organisation has also won multiple Travel+Leisure awards and accolades such as the "Conservation Award" category of Travel+Leisure's "Global Vision Awards" or "Best Adventure Outfitter" and "Best Save-the-Earth Trip" accolades.